 Important Background Reading

 The course materials include a recorded presentation that the student may start and stop as needed.
 The presentation is not based on a PowerPoint slide deck.
 Instead, the author shares insights from his 30+ years of rehabilitation and Americans with Disabilities Act experience.
-A robust 68-page manual details the concepts discussed and taught in the course.
+The robust course manual details the concepts discussed and taught in the course.

 Coaching and Support

 As we all know, becoming proficient in a skill comes with applying the knowledge gained in training with daily practice.
-To compliment your skill develop process, coaching and problem-solving is provided during and after the course by Roy Matheson, ADAC.
+To compliment your skill develop process, coaching and problem-solving is provided both during and after the training by Roy Matheson, ADAC.

 Self-Paced Distance Learning With Coaching from Roy Matheson, ADAC